-In terms of years of experience, I stopped counting at 30 years, but think I am going on 35.
+In terms of years of experience, I stopped counting at 30 years, but I think I hit 35.
 When I stop to reflect, I realize that it has been an amazing journey and an opportunity to see a whole profession grow, development, recruit the next generation, and, in many way, flourish.

 My experience spans local government, non-profit, private consulting, and teaching at the university level.
-I have now completed my second year running Hirschman Water & Environment (HWE) after keeping it dormant for over a decade while I pursued other endeavors (namely, working for the Center for Watershed Protection).
+I have now completed my third year running Hirschman Water & Environment (HWE) after keeping it dormant for over a decade while I pursued other endeavors (namely, working for the Center for Watershed Protection).
 Once again, I have found that training and collaboration are two hallmarks of what makes this enterprise work.
 I recently also started by blog page.
 I have enjoyed writing commentary and reflection over the years, and this has given me a renewed opportunity to wax philosophical on the status of the stormwater and watershed profession.
 Please check it out here.

 The Projects Page highlights several recent projects.
 I have had the privilege to collaborate with the following organizations:

 Prior to starting HWE, I served as a Program Director and Senior Water Resources Specialist with the Center for Watershed Protection (CWP).
 This respected organization is a “go-to” place for watershed and stormwater information, and I was honored to work with a long succession of talented colleagues (current CWP employees and alums) on water issues across the country, and even on several tropical islands.
 I had a hand in developing the Runoff Reduction Method, now used by states and jurisdictions in various parts of the country as a stormwater performance metric.
 It has been gratifying this past year to work with the original authors of the Runoff Reduction Method to update the research to support Nashville, TN’s ongoing use of the method.

 Prior to joining CWP in the mid-2000s, I managed the first incarnation of Hirschman Water & Environment and also worked for Biohabitats of Virginia out of an office here in Charlottesville.
 From 1993 to 2005, I served as the Water Resources Manager for Albemarle County, VA.
 This amazing opportunity gave me exposure to a full range of water resources topics.
 I managed stakeholder groups to develop the Water Protection Ordinance (including the groundwater component), implemented stream restoration and stormwater projects, reviewed plans, conducted inspections, had a hand in the Comprehensive Plan, and interacted with many citizens, other agencies, and the elected officials.
 Many challenges that we faced in the “early” days of stormwater program development have become common themes across the profession and therefore provided a strong foundation for my own professional development.